 We provide flexible, bespoke support for community groups.
 Groups that have received ongoing support from the Hub are much more likely to still be pursuing a buyout – currently 90% of groups that have received ongoing support are continuing to pursue a buyout.
-63% of communities not receiving ongoing support are continuing to pursue a buyout.
+(Compared with an estimated 63% of communities not receiving ongoing support continuing to pursue a buyout).

 We refer groups to other services that may have specific knowledge or expertise.
 In a number of cases this has grown to be collaborative support with ourselves and other organizations.